kevindumpling/ai-tooling-project/README.md

 # Contents
 - audiotranscriber.py: transcribes audio/video using OpenAI's Whisper API.
 Helpful for generating things such as meeting notes, summarizing videos for processing with LLMs, or preparing media for word processing locally without infosec concerns.
 REQUIREMENTS: openAI whisper + ffmpeg (for video decoding, must be in system PATH)
-- processor.py: summarizes and auto-chapters those transcripts via open-source LLMs (using Ollama in this case).
+- processor.py (contained in the folder 'processor'): summarizes and auto-chapters those transcripts via open-source LLMs (using Ollama in this case).
 Customizable Ollama model and prompts.
 REQUIREMENTS: Ollama installed, requests >= 2.30.0.

 No cloud APIs or uploads required — everything runs locally.
 Good for sensitive work.